szabgab/mpmfnum-rust/README.md

 # mpmfnum-rust
-A numbers library in Rust
+A library for simulating number systems.

+Supports IEEE-754 floating-point numbers, fixed-point numbers, and more.